yashverma7/yashverma7/README.md

 ### 🚀 About Me

 - 🧠 **Currently:** Pursuing my M.Sc. in Artificial Intelligence & Machine Learning at **TU Darmstadt** 🇩🇪.
+- ✈️ **Up Next:** Heading to **IIT Bombay** for an exchange semester (July – Nov 2026).
 - 💼 **Previously:** Built enterprise-grade systems as a Software Engineer at **Optum**.
-- 🏙️ **Entrepreneurship:** Founder of **Studio Darmstadt**, bringing modern, Big-Tech digital architecture to local businesses in Hessen.
+- 🏙️ **Entrepreneurship:** Founder of **Studio Darmstadt**, bridging the gap between Big-Tech digital architecture and local businesses.
+- 🌍 **Traveloggue:** Currently building **Traveloggue** 🔜 — an upcoming venture centered on curated travel itineraries, local cultural experiences, and unique artisan souvenirs.
-- ⚡ **When I'm not coding:** You'll find me playing competitive table tennis, clicking pictures or travelling.
+- ⚡ **When I'm not coding:** You'll find me playing competitive table tennis, football, or cricket.

 ---